Phoenix pay problems linger long after compensation plan lapsed | CBC News

 Though some current and former federal public servants remain vexed by Phoenix pay problems, the government's compensation program — created to extend aid to employees who've suffered financial hardship under the faulty pay system — expired in 2020, leaving some workers without any relief.

 The Treasury Board of Canada Secretariat (TBS) created a claims program to compensate public servants for damages inflicted by the broken pay system between 2016 and 2020.
-Most severe hardship payments top out at $1,500, while general compensation can rise to $2,500.
+Most severe hardships payments have a threshold of $1,500.
+General compensation is capped at $2,500.

 The agreement expired in 2020, but the problems with Phoenix didn't expire.- David McNairn, Association of Justice Counsel